Muhammad ibn Abd al-Wahhab: Modern reception

+However, other Deobandi scholars harshly criticized Ibn Abd al-Wahhab.
+Anwar Shah Kashmiri considered him a "dull minded person with little knowledge".
+In Al-Shihab al-Thaqib, Hussain Ahmad Madani called Ibn Abd al-Wahhab a "tyrant, rebel and blood spilling transgressor".
+Mahmud Hasan Gangohi believed Ibn Abd al-Wahhab was initially a follower of the Sunnah, though later changed his objective to seize political power.
+Mahmud Ganhohi also claimed that Rashid Ahmad Gangohi had recanted his previous positive statements about Ibn Abd al-Wahhab when he read Ibn Abidin's refutation Radd al-Muhtar against Ibn Abd al-Wahhab.

 Islamic scholar Yusuf Al-Qārādawī praised Muhammad ibn 'Abd al-Wahhab as a Mujaddid (religious reviver) of the Arabian Peninsula who defended the purity of Tawhid from various superstitions and polytheistic beliefs.
 Praising Ibn 'Abd al-Wahhab's efforts, Muhammad Rashīd Ridá wrote:"Muhammad bin Abd al-Wahhab al-Najdi was one of those Mujaddids, [who] called for the upholding of Tawhid and the sincerity of worship to God alone with what He legislated in His Book and on the tongue of His Messenger, the Seal of the Prophets; ... abandoning heresies and sins, establishing the abandoned rituals of Islam, and venerating its violated sanctities."

 In his book "Saviours of the Islamic Spirit", Islamic scholar Abul Hasan Ali Nadwi (1913-1999 C.E) acclaimed Ibn 'Abd al-Wahhab as a "great reformer" who called his people to Tawhid, revived injunctions based on Qur'an and Sunnah and eradicated superstitious rites prevalent amongst the illiterate masses of Central Arabia.
 Nadwi compared his movement to that of the contemporary South Asian Islamic revivalist Shah Waliullah Dehlawi (1703-1762 C.E/ 1114-1176 A.H) who had expounded similar ideas such as differentiating between Tawhid-i-Uluhiyyat (Oneness of Worship) and Tawhid-i-Rububiyat (Oneness of Lordship) and promotion of strict adherence to Qur'an and Hadith.
-In Nadwi's opinion, Ibn 'Abd al-Wahhab was able to make outstanding efforts with far-reaching impact compared to other contemporary reformers since he played the role of a revolutionary reformer whose initiatives were implemented through a newly established Islamic state and thus his movement was highly pertinent for the people of his time.
+In Nadwi's opinion, Ibn Abd al-Wahhab was able to make outstanding efforts with far-reaching impact compared to other contemporary reformers since he played the role of a revolutionary reformer whose initiatives were implemented through a newly established Islamic state and thus his movement was highly pertinent for the people of his time.

-In 2010, Prince Salman bin Abdulaziz, at the time serving as the governor of Riyadh, said that the doctrine of Muhammad Ibn ʿAbd al-Wahhab was pure Islam, and said regarding his works:"I dare anyone to bring a single alphabetical letter from the Sheikh's books that goes against the book of Allah and the teachings of his prophet, Muhammad."
+Professor Satoru Nakamura of Kobe University believed that sectarian clerics were the first to initiate Takfir (excommunication) and sanction bloodshed against the followers of Ibn Abd al-Wahhab, forcing Ibn Abd al-Wahhab to launch a defensive Jihad, citing religious justifications in line with the principles of Islamic Wasitiyya.
+In 2010, Prince Salman bin Abdulaziz, at the time serving as the governor of Riyadh, said that the doctrine of Muhammad Ibn Abd al-Wahhab was pure Islam, and said regarding his works:"I dare anyone to bring a single alphabetical letter from the Sheikh's books that goes against the book of Allah and the teachings of his prophet, Muhammad."